How to buy international stocks

-Some of the major benefits of international stock trading include:
+Some of the major benefits of buying foreign stocks include:

 - Access more stocks.
 The US stock market represents about half of the world’s stock trading.
-International stock trading allows you to access the other half of the market that you wouldn’t have access to if you were only trading on the US markets.
+International stock trading allows you to access the other half of the market that you wouldn’t have access to if you were only trading on the US markets, and it also lets you gain exposure to some of the world’s largest companies.

 - Diversification.
 Investing in global stocks as well as local US stocks will ensure your portfolio is more diversified.
-An internationally diversified portfolio will help protect you from any major dips in the US markets.
+An internationally diversified portfolio will help protect you from any major dips in the US markets, reducing volatility.

 - 24/7 trading.
 You can trade 24 hours a day rather than being restricted to trade within set hours.